 UPI is a single platform that merges various banking services and features under one umbrella.
 A UPI ID and PIN are sufficient to send and receive money.
 Real-time bank-to-bank payments can be made using a mobile number or virtual payment address (UPI ID).

-Who initiated UPI?
+Who Initiated UPI?

 What is UPI ID and PIN?

-How does UPI work?
+How Does UPI Work?

-How to set up a UPI ID?
+How to Set Up a UPI ID?

-- The ID can be set up by providing the details of your bank account on the app.
+- The UPI ID can be set up by providing the details of your bank account on the app.

 - The app will send an OTP to your registered mobile number to make sure that you are an authorised person.
 Once you enter the OTP, you will be prompted to create a PIN for the UPI ID.